groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/barcode/xlsx.en.md

   code_samples:
     # code sample loop
-    - title: "How to Affix an Image Signature to a Document"
+    - title: "How to Customize a Barcode Signature"
       content: |
-        This example illustrates the procedure for applying an image signature to a specific page within a document.
+        This example elucidates how to embed a customized barcode on XLSX document pages.
         {{< landing/code title="C#">}}
         ```csharp {style=abap}

-        // Provide the source document as an argument
+        // Provide the document to be signed
         using (Signature signature = new Signature("input.xlsx"))
         {
-            // Specify the path to the image in the signature configuration
+            // Formulate signature options with the desired text
-            ImageSignOptions options = new ImageSignOptions("image.jpg")
+            BarcodeSignOptions options = new BarcodeSignOptions("Accepted 21.09.2023")
             {
+                // Determine the relative barcode position on the page
+                VerticalAlignment = Domain.VerticalAlignment.Top,
+                HorizontalAlignment = Domain.HorizontalAlignment.Right,

-                // Define the dimensions and target pages for the signature
+                // Define the barcode padding from the page edge
-                Left = 50,
+                Margin = new Padding() { Top = 20, Right = 20 },

+                // Specify the color of the bars
-                Top = 50,
+                ForeColor = Color.Red,

+                // Select the message font style
+                Font = new SignatureFont { Size = 12, FamilyName = "Comic Sans MS" },

+                // Indicate the message position
-                AllPages = true
+                CodeTextAlignment = CodeTextAlignment.Above
-            };
+            }

-            // Execute the application of the signature to the document
+            // Sign and persist the document
             SignResult result = signature.Sign("output.xlsx", options);
         }
         ```
         {{< /landing/code >}}